mahshadmoradi/mahshadmoradi.github.io/_pages/personal.md

 author_profile: true
 ---

-I like exploring new hobbies and experiences alongside my academic work.
+Outside academics, I enjoy exploring new hobbies and experiences.
 Recently, I started learning aerial dance and playing the handpan.
-I also have a 2nd Dan black belt in Taekwondo, and I used to spend time painting.
-I love traveling as well, especially discovering new places, cultures, and perspectives.
+I also hold a black belt (2nd Dan) in Taekwondo and have spent time painting.
+I love traveling, especially discovering new places, cultures, and perspectives.